Female Space Founders

 Category: Human Spaceflight / STEM Advocacy

-What the company does: Die Astronautin is an initiative focused on enabling Germany’s first female astronaut mission while advancing STEM visibility and representation.
+What the company does: Astronautin is an initiative focused on enabling Germany’s first female astronaut mission while advancing STEM visibility and representation.

 Notable themes: Human spaceflight, astronautics, education.